-- a) Board meetings shall, at present, occur once a month, on the first Thursday of each month in a predetermined location. - ii.
-At least six (6) Trustees shall be present for quorum. - iii.
-The Trustees present shall vote on issues before the Board. - iv.
-There shall be no voting by proxy or designated representative. - v.
-The concurring votes of at least five (5) Trustees present shall be necessary for any decision by the Board, unless noted otherwise herein. - vi.
-Board and committee meetings shall be considered meetings of a public body and be open to the public. - vii.
-Board meeting agendas shall be made available to the public at least 48 working hours prior to the meeting time of the Board. - viii.
-Members of the public shall have an opportunity to speak to the Board on items under consideration at the time such items are considered and before the Board's vote on such items. - a) Each public speaker's comments may be limited consistent with the Board's rules, as amended. - b) Other opinions and comments shall be welcomed in writing, by email, or by other similar means. - ix.
-The Board shall keep a record of its proceedings, which shall be open to public inspection. - x.
-Board minutes shall be published in a timely fashion. - xi.
-Upon the request of persons at the Board meetings, public reports by and to the Board shall be made available to attendees.
+- i.
+The Board shall meet regularly and shall convene other meetings at the request of the Chair or a majority of the members.39 - a) Board meetings shall, at present, occur once a month, on the first Thursday of each month in a predetermined location. - ii.
+A majority of the Trustees shall be present for a quorum.40 - iii.
+The Trustees present shall vote on issues before the Board.41 - iv.
+There shall be no voting by proxy or designated representative.
+42 - v.
+The concurring votes of at least five (5) Trustees present shall be necessary for any decision by the Board, unless noted otherwise herein.43 - vi.
+Board and committee meetings shall be considered meetings of a public body and be open to the public.44 - vii.
+Board meeting agendas shall be made available to the public at least 48 working hours prior to the meeting time of the Board.45 - viii.
+Members of the public shall have an opportunity to speak to the Board on items under consideration at the time such items are considered and before the Board's vote on such items.46 - a) Each public speaker's comments may be limited consistent with the Board's rules, as amended. - b) Other opinions and comments shall be welcomed in writing, by email, or by other similar means. - ix.
+The Board shall keep a record of its proceedings, which shall be open to public inspection.47 Staff will record board minutes when applicable. - x.
+Board minutes shall be published in a timely fashion.48 - xi.
+Upon the request of persons at the Board meetings, public reports by and to the Board shall be made available to attendees.49 - xii.
+Board agenda shall be published on the CRS website.